 Deploy Rocker chat server onto your device manged by Synpse.

-On your terminal, use the synpse
+On your terminal, use the synpse CLI by running the following command:

 - Add faros connection ID and token to the environment variables into the

-container. - Add faros hostname to the
+faroscontainer. - Add faros hostname to the

-environment variable in therocker-chat
+ROOT_URLenvironment variable in therocker-chatcontainer.

 If you want, you can use secrets for the faros connection ID and token.
 You can find more information about secrets here.